Passaic County NJ Hostile Work Environment Attorneys

 Employment Lawyers in Wayne, New Jersey

-A hostile work environment and harassment occurs when discriminatory comments or conduct based on sex, race or other legally protected characteristics unreasonably interferes with an employee’s work performance or creates an intimidating, hostile, abusive or offensive work environment.
+A hostile work environment and harassment occur when discriminatory comments or conduct based on sex, race or other legally protected characteristics unreasonably interferes with an employee’s work performance or creates an intimidating, hostile, abusive or offensive work environment.

 If you are experiencing a hostile work environment, you can take action.
 Speak with an attorney at Del Sardo & Montanari, LLC.
 We have the experience to protect your rights in all employment law matters.
 You may use our contact page or call our law office at 973-233-4396.
 Your consultation is free.